Skip to main content

 Handling delivery failures

-If your endpoint does not respond with a 2xx status within 5 seconds (WEBHOOK_TIMEOUT_MS=5000), the event is retried automatically with exponential backoff:
+If your endpoint does not respond with a 2xx status within 5 seconds (WEBHOOK_TIMEOUT_MS=5000), the event is retried automatically with exponential backoff and full jitter.
+The plugin makes up to WEBHOOK_MAX_RETRIES attempts in total (default 3), with a base delay of WEBHOOK_RETRY_BACKOFF_MS (default 500 ms) doubled on each retry:

 1Immediate

-After 5 unsuccessful attempts, the event moves to a dead-letter queue (DLQ).
+After 3 unsuccessful attempts, the event moves to a dead-letter queue (DLQ).
 Set up alerts on the DLQ to catch persistent delivery failures before they affect your operations.
+Tune WEBHOOK_MAX_RETRIES and WEBHOOK_RETRY_BACKOFF_MS if your endpoint needs a longer or shorter retry budget.
 To ensure reliable delivery: respond within 5 seconds, use HTTPS with a valid certificate, and return 200 even for events you choose to ignore.
 Offload any heavy processing to a background queue — keep your webhook handler fast.

 Idempotency